jkooten/pnm/README.md

 I am working on Usptream Triggered Spectrum Capture but implementation on CCAP/CMTS is not that sophisticated and output is bit more complex (and time is lacking).
 Cable Modem Downstream Histogram PNM decode is also ready but needs some more work. i can share this on request.

+Plans for future:
+* rewright the code to python for all you devops guys out there ;)
+* build influxdb withn all pnm data
+* grafphing in grafana
+* PMA like analytics

+But....time is always a thing when you also have a filltime day job :)

 if you have certain questions or needs please feel free to contact me.